Best 25 Brazilian Dessert Recipes to Try Out

-Literally translated it is “Brat’s foot”, but the origin of the curious name is a bit of a myth.
-The sweet was extremely popular among kids, so much so that street vendors had to fight off swarm of kids trying to steal it.
+Literally translated it is “Brat’s foot”, the origin of the curious name is a bit of a myth.
+The sweet was extremely popular among kids, so much so that street vendors had to fight off swarms of kids trying to steal it.
 Tired of this ordeal every single day, the vendors would tell the little darlings to ask for a piece rather than steal it – Pede, moleque!
 (Ask for it, brat!)

 10. Banana Frita (Fried Bananas)

 Most popular in the northern region of Brazil, fried bananas are extremely versatile, nutritious, and delicious.
-Usually served as a dessert, it is also a popular side dish served with any kind of fish.
+Usually served as a dessert, they also make a popular side dish served with any kind of fish.

-The recipe for rapadura originally came from a method of storing and transporting the massive amounts of sugar that drove imperial Brazil’s entire economy.
+The recipe for rapadura originally came from a method of storing and transporting the massive quantities of sugar that once drove imperial Brazil’s entire economy.